 & Software Sites

 The website offers a free program that's great for organizing class notes, professional data, homepage files, and anything else!

 TreePad is absolutely my favorite program.
 It is actually a large “family” of programs, some freeware, some shareware, all compatible, ranging from a basic version (available since the mid 1990's) to a very sophisticated and powerful multi-user version (with intra-net capabilities).

 You haven't tried TreePad?...
-Then download a copy, try it out, and see what I mean.
+Then , try it out, and see what I mean.
 You can download any version of TreePad for free.

 At MieNet, you are welcome to check a brief reference on TreePad Viewer (Freeware) and other members of the TreePad Family.

 Then why don't you go to MieNet's eBook section and check some of MieNet-produced eBooks which are also on-line (you can download them free, to check them further, even if you do not yet have a copy of TreePad).

 All of MieNet's free eBooks have been made with (PLUS or Business) and their on-line versions have likewise been generated with TreePad, from the originally written eBooks.
 I have no doubt that these can give you a good impression of how powerful and handy a program TreePad is.

 I bet you'll love it!
 It's free to download, and there is an excellent Freeware version, too: TreePad Lite, in addition to the already mentioned TreePad Viewer!

 There are other Freeware versions, in fact.
 Check them out at the Site, if you are interested.